JamesWoolfenden/learn-packer/docs/docker.md

 So that's an example of nearly every key component to build your Dockerfile.
 All that's required is a tool to host it in.

-### The Cons
+!!!
+Note The Cons

     - Packer build only works with docker images that already have SSH on them.
     - Shell Provisioners - Bash scripts only run if you have Bash installed in your container.
     - Packer Docker builds can't build from 'scratch'.
     - Packer Provisioners use SSH, images like a Base Alpine will fail, so you can only base your containers that have SSH installed.
     - No Layer caching.